vippsas/vipps-design-guidelines/buttons.md

 💥 Please use the documentation pages here: <https://developer.vippsmobilepay.com/docs/design-guidelines/>. 💥
 <!-- END_COMMENT -->

-See the [Vipps MobilePay Design Toolkit on Figma](https://www.figma.com/@vippsmobilepay) to download variations of the Vipps and MobilePay buttons.
+See the [Vipps MobilePay Design Toolkit on Figma](https://www.figma.com/@vippsmobilepay) to download variations of the buttons.

 <Tabs
 defaultValue="vipps"